Human Trafficking in [Brazil] [other countries]

 Offering an alternative social network and activities for children to replace their existing lives on the street or their dependence on drugs or both, while dealing with any underlying emotional issues, and providing some hope of a brighter future.

-Grupa Ruas e Praças (GRP) was founded by a group of street educators and now has a team of 12, including psychologists, art educators, social workers, and people who have lived on the streets themselves.
-GRP staff visit each site where children are regularly found to gain their confidence and subsequently to invite them to visit a safe farm owned by GRP.
-There, the children benefit from comfort, peace and regular meals.
-If the visit goes well, the children are invited to spend more time at the farm and to become part of a more structured program before moving on to the next stage.
+Grupa Ruas e Praças (GRP) is a civil society organisation founded in the 1987 by a group of street educators.
+The organisation now has a team of 12, including psychologists, art educators, social workers, and people who have lived on the streets themselves.
+GRP staff visit each site where children are regularly found on at least a weekly basis.
+Once they have gained the confidence of the children, they invite them to visit a safe farm owned by GRP where the children can benefit from comfort, peace and regular meals.
+If the visit goes well, the children are invited to spend longer at the farm and become part of a more structured programme before moving on to the next stage.

 At Home in the Street: Street Children of Northeast Brazil